Diskcat

 Sample Output

-Disk serial number (DIR visible serial number) is provided if the Label (-i) option is used.
+Disk serial number is provided if the Label (-i) option is used.
 If the -I (Label ) option is used, then the serial number is replaced by that user-supplied label.

 Top